ghalichraibi/code-to-give-2024/WorkDivision.md

 # Le Chainon's new web portal "StepByStep"

+## Version Control

+- We prioritize structured branching and adhere to proper PR etiquette from the project's inception.
+- Our workflow emphasizes the importance of meaningful commits and timely conflict resolution.
+- As deadlines approach, the intensity of development may challenge our disciplined approach.
+- Despite potential chaos, we endeavor to minimize disruptions and uphold stability in our codebase.

 ## 1. Landing Page
    - Description: Welcome page introducing the purpose of the application and its significance for Le Chaînon.
    - Components: